tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 055.md

 - We tryin' to go to Emberwood
 - We make it back to the Cathedral, they have fallen fire members posted up outside.
 The bodies have been taken off spikes and a grave is being dug.
 - Back at the gate we see repairs being made, with about 50 soldiers.
 The leader of the Silver Order is not around.
+- We make it safely back to Emberwood
 -